Fuse Board Replacement in Edinburgh

 Fuse Boxes are also commonly known as Consumer Units and Fuse Boards.
 A fuse box is a critical piece of your electrical installation.

-- Your current fuse board does not have a RCD (residual current device).
-This is a sensitive safety device that switches off electricity automatically in a fraction of a second if it detects any electrical fault on your circuit, or the smallest of current changes.
+- Your current fuse board does not have an RCD (residual current device).
+This is a sensitive safety device that switches off electricity automatically in a fraction of a second if it detects any electrical fault on your circuit or the smallest of current changes.
 This minimises the risk of electrical fires, electrocution or electrical shocks.

 - Your fuse board is very old and has asbestos flash guards

 - Your fuse board is more than 10 years old.
 Fuses can age through use, therefore if it is older than 10 years you should get it checked by a qualified electrician.

 A new consumer unit should be fitted and tested by a qualified, competent and accredited electrician.